juhoinkinen/Annif-wiki/Achieving-good-results.md

     annif eval tfidf-en --limit 5 --threshold 0.2 path/to/corpus/validate/

+The scores will be reported at the end.
+If you're measuring NDCG, set a limit of 20 or more and a threshold of 0.0 (which is the default).

 # 4. Configure and train some basic projects/models/backends

-The easiest backend to get started with is `tfidf`, as it doesn't require any configuration.
+The easiest backend to get started with is `tfidf`, as it doesn't require any backend-specific configuration.
 So train that first, then evaluate it using the validate set.
-Once you get reasonable results, you can start testing other backends.
+Once you get at least somewhat reasonable results, you can start testing other backends.

 Note that sometimes the `tfidf` backend will give very bad suggestions.
 Don't give up hope yet, as it is possible that it is making systematic errors that can be corrected by a smart ensemble such as PAV.
 I've had a `tfidf` algorithm give an F1 score of 0.02, which increased to around 0.60 when wrapped in a PAV ensemble, and even more when combined with other backends.